Quick Start Single-Node Linux Installation

 -n / --non-interactive

-Overwrites existing certificate files without prompting
+Overwrites existing certificate files without prompting.

 install_analytics.sh install